 Propagating or rooting rose cuttings to make more of the rosebushes we love using potatoes took to the internet a while back.
 I personally have never tried using potatoes but may well do so at some point.
 Learn more about this technique here.

 The winter season can be very hard on rose bushes in a variety of ways.
 That being said, there are things we can do to lessen, and even eliminate, the damage.
 This article provides information on treating winter injury in roses.

 When I hear of Wingthorn roses, a picture of a classic castle in England comes to mind.
 However, the Wingthorn rose is an unusual species from China.
 Read the article that follows to learn more about this rose.

 If you've ever come across unusual rose deformities in the garden, then you are probably curious about what causes deformed rose growth.
 Read this article to find out common reasons for a rose deformity.

 The rose chafer and the Japanese beetle are both true villains of the rose bed.
 Both appear to have the same habits and life cycles and attack plants and blooms without mercy.
 Read here for more rose chafer facts and control info.

-While maybe just doing what they need to do to survive, boring into our rose canes to lay eggs and seek shelter for their young, this action causes harm, and sometimes death, to our rose bushes.
+While doing what they need to do to survive, boring into our rose canes, this action causes harm, and sometimes death, to our rose bushes.
 Read here to learn more about these rose stem girdlers.